AusDTO/gov-au-ui-kit/README.md

 Run a build:

 ```
-gulp
+gulp build
 ```

-The style guide can now be found at `./build/index.html`
+The compiled style guide can be found at `./build/index.html` and the UI Kit CSS at `./build/latest/ui-kit.css`.

 We have automated the build, with a few additions: